I’ve posted about my wire bunny ear crowns.

-…and instructions on how to make my water colour geographic wall art.
+…and instructions on how to make my graphic watercolour wall art.

-Now it is time to write about the rest of our Scandi-inspired Easter deco.
+Now it is time to write about the rest of our Scandi-inspired Easter decor.
+All of it was found or made on the cheap.

 An Easter mantle